 If you're lucky enough to have an induction range in your home, you know the advantages of this sleek, energy-efficient cooktop.
 Tech-savvy cooks love induction stoves because of their heating precision, energy efficiency, and safety.
 Controlled by an electromagnetic field under a glass cooktop, electric currents go straight into the cookware and instantly heat it up; the moment the stove is turned off, the burner surface is cool again.

 Induction stoves do require special cookware—specifically, a pan with a magnetic bottom.
-You may already own a piece or two that can be used with an induction range, but if you're in the market for a complete set to outfit your kitchen, here are our eight picks of best cookware sets for induction stoves.
+You may already own a piece or two that can be used with an induction range, but if you're in the market for a complete set to outfit your kitchen, here are our best picks for induction-friendly cookware sets.

 Solid hard anodized aluminum construction